 Located inside the lagoon of Trou d’Eau Douce, Ile-aux-Cerfs is a beautiful island where Mauritians flock in large numbers every weekend.
 The island has an extraordinary panorama with its large palm trees and clear waters.
 There’s really no reason to leave this little paradise because you can find everything there, from restaurants to water sports.

 In order to reach the island and enjoy its paradisiacal setting in peace, just get there early in the morning and walk a little, because the further away from the pier, the more chance there is to find deserted beaches.
 Boarding is at Pointe Maurice, in a small boat.
 The island is covered with dense vegetation that gives it an air of Eden.
-No development of tourism infrastructure here, apart from Touessrok, one of the most famous five star hotels on the island.
+No development of tourism infrastructure here, apart from Touessrok, one of the most famous five star hotels in Mauritius.

 There you will have the opportunity to taste fresh fish there, exciting and delicious lobsters that contribute to wonderful experience you spend on the legendary Ile-aux-Cerfs.
 This is the ideal place to enjoy the holidays.